NorESMhub/NorESM/doc/diagnostics/flexpart-noresm.rst

 Precalculated examples
 ============

-Based on CMIP6 simulations from NorESM2 backward calculations for a BC tracer has been established, the results can be viewd here: https://niflheim.nilu.no/SabinePY/INES.py
+Based on CMIP6 simulations from NorESM2 backward calculations for a BC tracer has been established, the results can be viewed here: https://niflheim.nilu.no/SabinePY/INES.py